Cocytee/CamoGen/README.md

 ## Status
 10 to 12 image per SVN
 Julia devellopment succeded to Python
-Displaying FFT on image at differetn resolution to find the best statistical data extraction
+Displaying FFT on image at different resolution to find the best statistical data extraction
-> The minimum attributes for one member of the population will be defined by the smalled image dimension or less
+> The minimum attributes for one member of the population will be defined by the smallest image dimension or less